 Semantic descriptor resource creation: This procedure shows the creation of semantic descriptor resources by a smartphone application that is annotating the resources created earlier by the sensor applications.

-Semantic discovery of relevant sensor reources: This procdure shows how all sensor applications that fit the semantic filter criteria specified in SPARQL are discovered by a smartphone application.
+Semantic discovery of relevant sensor resources: This procedure shows how all sensor applications that fit the semantic filter criteria specified in SPARQL are discovered by a smartphone application.

 Retrieval of semantic descriptor and sensor information: This procedure shows how the smartphone application first retrieves the semantic descriptor resources of the discovered resource and then, based on the information contained in the semantic descriptor, retrieves the contentInstance resource containing the latest sensor reading.